Ice Warrior: Revived era

-The 2013 episode "Cold War" depicts an Ice Warrior named Grand Marshal Skaldak, found frozen in a chunk of ice, being discovered a Soviet nuclear submarine.
-Skaldak has been frozen for thousands of years and believes his race is dead and he is the last of his kind.
-As a result, he attempts to obliterate humanity using the submarine's nuclear warheads; he relents after the Eleventh Doctor's companion Clara Oswald reminds Skaldak of his daughter, whom he had told her about previously.
+The 2013 episode "Cold War" sees an Ice Warrior named Grand Marshal Skaldak, found frozen in a chunk of ice, being discovered by a Soviet nuclear submarine.
+Skaldak, frozen for thousands of years, believes his race is dead and that he is the last of his kind.
+He attempts to obliterate humanity using the submarine's nuclear warheads; he relents after the Eleventh Doctor's companion Clara Oswald reminds Skaldak of his daughter, whom he had told her about previously.
 An Ice Warrior ship soon arrives, and Skaldak, seeing his race still alive, departs with them as he deactivates the warheads.

 The Ice Warriors reappear in the 2017 episode "Empress of Mars".
-In it, Victorian era soldiers find a crashed Ice Warrior ship and wake its sole inhabitant, "Friday", from suspended animation.
+In it, Victorian-era soldiers find a crashed Ice Warrior ship and wake its sole inhabitant, "Friday", from suspended animation.
 Friday brings the soldiers to Mars, where he discovers Mars has become unable to support life since he went into suspended animation.
 Friday tricks the soldiers into re-awakening the dormant Ice Queen, Iraxxa, and a hive of Ice Warriors.
 After initial combat, the soldiers' colonel, Godsacre, negotiates a peace.
 The Twelfth Doctor calls the Galactic Federation to pick up the remaining Ice Warriors from Mars so that they will join the Federation in the future.